FIRST-Tech-Challenge/fmltc/doc/design.md

 and images have been received.
 If the user navigates to a frame whose image has not been received yet, the frame viewer will be blank.

-The following buttons remain disabled until all frame entities have been
+The following buttons remain disabled until all VideoFrame entities have been
 received:
   * the buttons that find frames that have not been labeled
   * the button that starts tracking